A Guide from Mount Paran Christian School in Cobb County read more

 Charlotte, North Carolina native JaGerran Knight (pictured above) moved to Marietta, Georgia, to attend Life University, the largest chiropractic college in the world.
 While in school, he is taking full advantage of campus life, as well as all of the dining, entertainment and outdoors activities available in Cobb County.
 In his own words, Knight tells us why you should consider Life in Marietta.

 Why did you decide to attend Life University?
-I decided to choose Life University because of the “vitalistic philosophy” [of the university] and beautiful energy of the students and faculty on campus.
+I decided to choose Life University because of the “vitalistic philosophy” and beautiful energy of the students and faculty on campus.
 I felt that this school was home away from home.
 While in high school, I made my first visit to Life University via an event called “Life Leadership Weekend.”
 After that weekend, not only was I sure about receiving a great education and becoming a chiropractor, but I also knew I would leave Life University as a leader of my community and with a greater philosophy of life!

 What types of activities have you taken advantage of at the school and in Marietta?
 There are so many things to do in Marietta!
 Now that the Braves stadium has moved literally 10 minutes from my apartment, I enjoy watching Braves baseball games or just hanging out with friends at the many restaurants at The Battery Atlanta.
 I also enjoy going to the Marietta Farmer’s Market located in Marietta Square early on Saturday mornings.
 Whether it’s running the Chattahoochee River trails, exercising at Life University’s state-of-the-art wellness center, hiking at Kennesaw Mountain, biking the Atlanta Beltline, networking in the Cumberland area, or dining at my favorite farm-to-table restaurant, Canoe, there are so many things to enjoy in this area.
 Life University is home to some of the best student athletes in the world, especially our rugby program.
 I love NFL football, but one of the highlights of my experience at Life University is traveling to the Collegiate Rugby Championship in Philadelphia to watch our women’s rugby team win against some of the nation’s top athletic programs!